OsamaBeenCodin/OsamaBeenCodin/README.md

 <h2 align="left">Hi 👋!
-My name is Osama and I'm a full stack developer from Bangladesh</h2>
+My name is Osama and I'm gonne be the king of react one day!</h2>

 ###